George Hall (footballer, born 2004): International career

 Hall received his first call-up to the England under-18 squad in November 2021.
 He played in all three of England's matches in the Pinatar Tournament in Spain, starting in a loss to the Netherlands and a win against Portugal and coming on in a goalless draw with Belgium, and made two more appearances in March 2022.
 Hall scored his first international goal during a 3–2 victory over Austria in Croatia on 7 June 2022.

-After eight appearances for the under-18s, he was included in the England under-19 squad for three Euro qualifiers to be played in Denmark.
+After eight appearances for the under-18s, Hall was included in the England under-19 squad for three Euro qualifiers to be played in Denmark.
 He made his under-19 debut on 21 September 2022, starting in a 2–0 win over Montenegro.
+He earned a total of six caps at under-19 level, scoring two goals.

+Style of play

+Hall is an athletic box-to-box midfielder who likes to "win the ball [and] drive [forward] with it".
+He had been coached into that position at youth level by Paul Harsley.